awslabs/sockeye/README.md

 ### For AWS DeepLearning AMI users

-AWS DeepLearning AMI users need to run only one line in order to install the sockeye:
+AWS DeepLearning AMI users only need to run the following line to install sockeye:

 ```bash
 > sudo pip3 install sockeye --no-deps
 ```

-For non DLAMI users - you have two options for installing sockeye: pip and directly from source.
+For other environments, you can choose between installing via pip or directly from source.
 ### pip

 #### CPU